+Coordinator SAHTÚ YOUTH NETWORK

+JASMINE PLUMMER

-Coordinator SAHTÚ YOUTH NETWORK JASMINE PLUMMER Jasmine is a Sahtú beneficiary from Tlegohli (where the oil comes from, Norman Wells).
-She has grown up in the Sahtú most of her life and stay's connected to her culture thought her family and as a Shúhta Ne K'édíke (keeper's of the mountain land).
-She a strong young woman, who wants to help the youth in her surroundings communities to gain better relationships with themselves in a heathy way and a better connection to the land.
-The Sahtú Youth Network is a group of Sahtú youth beneficiaries (age's 18-30) who have come together to build a stronger relationship between the communities and with the land.
-The goal of this is to help the youth in the Sahtú build a strong leadership program AND to provide supportive space for themselves and to represent the youth in decision-making forums.
-A fun fact: Snowshoeing with my dog Natla (means 'fast' in my language) is my favorite winter activity.
+Jasmine is a Sahtú beneficiary from Tlegohli (where the oil comes from, Norman Wells).
+She has grown up in the Sahtú most of her life and stays connected to her culture though her family and as a Shúhta Ne K'édíke (keeper's of the mountain land).
+She a strong young woman, who wants to help the youth in her surrounding communities to gain better relationships with themselves in a heathy way and a better connection to the land.

+The Sahtú Youth Network is a group of Sahtú youth beneficiaries (ages 18-30) who have come together to build a stronger relationship between the communities and with the land.
+The goal of this is to help the youth in the Sahtú build a strong leadership program, to provide a supportive space for themselves and to represent the youth in decision-making forums.

+A fun fact: snowshoeing with my dog Natla (means 'fast in my language) is my favorite winter activity.